Iturea: First century BCE

-The Iturean kingdom appears to have had its centre in the kingdom of Ptolemy, son of Mennaeus (Mennæus), whose residence was at Chalcis(?) and who reigned 85-40 BC.
+The Iturean kingdom appears to have had its centre in the kingdom of Ptolemy, son of Mennaeus (Mennæus), whose residence was at Chalcis(?) and who reigned from around 87/85 BC until around 40 BC.
 Ptolemy was succeeded by his son Lysanias, called by Dio Cassius (xlix.
 32) "king of the Itureans."
 About 23 BC, Iturea with the adjacent provinces fell into the hands of a chief named Zenodorus (Josephus, l.c. xv.
 10, § 1; idem, B. J. i.
 20, § 4).
 Three years later, at the death of Zenodorus, Augustus gave Iturea to Herod the Great, who in turn bequeathed it to his son Philip (Josephus, Ant. xv.
 10, § 3).
 The Iturean kings minted a series of bronze coins depicting mostly Greco-Roman deities.

 First century CE

 In 38 Caligula gave Iturea to a certain Soemus, who is called by Dio Cassius (lix.
 12) and by Tacitus (Annals, xii.
 23) "king of the Itureans."
 After the death of Soemus (49) his kingdom was incorporated into the province of Syria (Tacitus, l.c.).
 After this incorporation the Itureans furnished soldiers for the Roman army; and the designations Ala I Augusta Ituraeorum and Cohors I Augusta Ituraeorum are met with in the inscriptions (Ephemeris Epigraphica, 1884, p.
 194).

 The area and the Itureans are mentioned only once in the New Testament, in Luke 3, but are frequently described by pagan writers such as Strabo, Pliny the Elder, and Cicero.
 The Jewish writer Josephus also described them.
 They were known to the Romans as a predatory people, and were appreciated by them for their great skill in archery.
 They played a notable role in the defense of Jerusalem.

-Many Christian theologians, among them Eusebius, taking into consideration the above-cited passage of Luke, place Iturea near Trachonitis.
-According to Josephus, the Iturean kingdom lay north of Galilee.
-That Itureans dwelt in the region of Mount Lebanon is confirmed by an inscription of about the year 6 AD (Ephemeris Epigraphica, 1881, pp. 537–542), in which Quintus Aemilius Secundus relates that he was sent by Quirinius against the Itureans in Mount Lebanon.
+An inscription of about the year 6 AD (Ephemeris Epigraphica, 1881, pp. 537–542) mentions that Quintus Aemilius Secundus was sent by Quirinius against the Itureans in Mount Lebanon.